What is a PCI Audit? How to Get Your Business Ready

 Maintain an information security policy

-Requirement 12: Maintain a policy that addresses the information security of all personnel
+Requirement 12: Maintain a policy that addresses the information security for employees and contractors

 Why this matters: A strong security policy sets the security tone for the whole company and tells personnel what is expected of them.
 All employees should be aware of the sensitivity of data and their responsibilities in protecting it.